How to Make a Pair of Trousers

 Whether you want a pair of leggings, jeans, pyjama bottoms or whatever, the basic principles remain the same.
 You must first have enough material to make your trousers but before you rush out to buy the first fabric you see, you need to consider how it needs to be folded when being cut out.

 Your material piece will need to be more than double your leg length (including your waist, or however high up you want to make them).
-As for the width of your fabric, this will depend on what type of trousers you want to make and on what size you are, if you are nice and slim then 45 inches or so should be ok but I would go for a wider fabric to be on the safe side.
+As for the width of your fabric, this will depend on what type of trousers you want to make and on what size you are, if you are petite or have a small waist then 45 inches or so should be good, but I would go for a wider fabric to be on the safe side.

 Trouser Diagram